HULBERT NANOOK TERRAIN PARK

 Step 5: Ride!

-** Students with current SRC pass: To obtain your season pass, you must present your Polar Express Card at the front desk at the SRC.
+** Students with current SRC pass: To obtain your season pass, you must present your Polar Express Card at the Terrain Park yurt each day.

 Nanook Terrain Park Rules and Code of Conduct